 I’m both horrified and honored by what’s happened.
 Horrified because the haircut Kathy has given me is much cooler than I actually am.

 Then there are the reactions of the kids.
 Twelve year-old boys say my new haircut is “rad” and “wicked.”
-Do I want my head to be a distressing mystery to small children and the envy of tween boys?

 It feels good to be thought of by the really cool kids with the sheep shears.

-HEY, SHAUN -- I ESPECIALLY LIKE THAT EYE-CATCHING LITTLE TAIL THE COWBOYS LEFT ON THE BACK OF YOUR SCALP WHEN THEY SHAVED THE OTHER PARTS OF YOUR HEAD WITH THE SHEEP SHEARS.
-PRICELESS!!!
+HEY, SHAUN -- I ESPECIALLY LIKE THAT LITTLE TAIL THE COWBOYS LEFT ON THE BACK OF YOUR SCALP WHEN THEY SHAVED THE OTHER PARTS OF YOUR HEAD WITH THE SHEEP SHEARS.
 I'LL BET THE HIGH SCHOOL GIRLS LOVED THE TAIL.

 HERE’S YET ANOTHER CLASSIC EXAMPLE OF A SCHOOL OVER-REACTING TO A HARMLESS FRESHMAN HAIRCUT:

 In January of 2011, the Washington Post reported that a high school in suburban Potomac, Maryland, fired their wrestling coach – who twice led his team to the state championship and was considered a local hero – and immediately had him escorted off of school property (although they later reinstated him to a demoted position).
 His offense?
-The Washington Post said as a team-bonding ritual, the coach shaved the heads of at least three of his young wrestlers in the team room after practice.
+The Washington Post said as a team-bonding ritual, the coach shaved the heads of at least three freshman wrestlers in the team room after practice.